lachlanc61/ColourspecXFM/README.md

 # File operations

-The data is read in chunks to minimise memory usage
+The data is read in chunks to minimise memory usage:
 - Each chunk is stored into a MapBuffer object together with the original starting byte index.
-- Multiple MapBuffer objects can be loaded in parallel via MapBuffer.cache() and retrieve() methods to minimise I/O delay.
+- Multiple MapBuffer objects can be loaded in parallel via MapBuffer.cache() and retrieve() methods to reduce I/O delay.
-- The active chunk is accessed via the getstream() function, which handles loading across the end of each chunk
+- The active chunk is accessed via the getstream() function, which handles loading across the end of each chunk.
-- The binary data is extracted this stream via struct.unpack
+- The binary data is extracted from this stream via struct.unpack
     - see: xfmreadout/bufferops.py and xfmreadout/byteops.py

-The input and extracted data is handled via two custom classes:
+The source and extracted datasets are handled via two custom classes:
 - The Xfmap object wraps the input dataset together with metadata derived from the JSON header.
-- The PixelSeries object holds the extracted data as a series of NumPy arrrays containing pixel statistics and the 3D data-cube.
+- The PixelSeries object holds the extracted data as a series of NumPy arrays.
     - see: xfmreadout/structures.py

-The file is parsed in three stages
+The file is parsed in three stages:
- - The file is first indexed to extract the pixel header statistics and store the location and length of each pixel record
+ - The file is first indexed to extract the pixel header statistics and store the location and length of each record.
- - These pre-identified indices are then used to step through the pixel records rapidly, unpacking the binary pairs into channel and count NumPy arrays
+ - These pre-identified indices are then used to step through the pixel records rapidly, unpacking the binary pairs into channel and count arrays.
-    - Missing channels are reintroduced and the pixel data is loaded into a PixelSeries object
+    - Missing channels are reintroduced and the pixel data is loaded into a PixelSeries object.
  - Finally, if a modified .GeoPIXE file is to be written, the file is indexed a second time, writing modified headers and data at each record index.
     - see: xfmreadout/parser.py

-# Analytics
+# Analytics and visualisations

-Spectra are mapped to an RGB colourspace using a HSV colourmap
+Spectra are mapped to an RGB colourspace using a HSV colourmap:

 <p align="left">
   <img src="./docs/IMG/hsv_spectrum2.png" alt="Spectrum" width="700">
   <br />
 </p>

-An X*Y map is created using these RGB values to produce an at-a-glance visualisation of the mapped regions
+An X*Y map is created using these RGB values to produce an at-a-glance visualisation of the mapped regions:
 <p align="left">
   <img src="./docs/IMG/geo_colours2.png" alt="Spectrum" width="700">
   <br />
 </p>

-Spectra are categorised via PCA, UMAP and K-means to produce a classified map and class-average spectra for further processing
+Spectra are categorised via PCA, UMAP and K-means to produce a classified map and class-average spectra for further processing:
 <p align="left">
   <img src="./docs/IMG/geo_clusters.png" alt="Spectrum" width="1024">
   <br />